dirmeier/dataframe/README.rst

 Introduction
 ============

 Large-scale data-analysis is getting increasingly important in statistics and computer science.
-For matrix-shaped data-sets ``dataframe`` offers an easy to use framework for analysis, reshaping and modification of data in ``Python``.
-``dataframe`` is easy to use, has basic *grouping*, *aggregation*, *subsetting* and *modification* functions and is (in the near future maybe) extended to C++ and Fortran.
+For matrix-shaped data-sets ``dataframe`` offers an easy to use framework for analysis, reshaping and modification of data in ``Python``. ``dataframe`` has a simple *API*, basic *grouping*, *aggregation*, *subsetting* and *modification* functions and is (in the near future maybe) extended to C++ and Fortran.
+With newer version method pipeing will also be introduced.

 Installation
 ============